sensepost/berate_ap/README.md

 # Berate_ap
-Create_ap has been modified to run [hostapd-mana](https://github.com/sensepost/hostapd-mana) with multiple options
+Create_ap has been modified to run EAP networks and [hostapd-mana](https://github.com/sensepost/hostapd-mana) with multiple options

 ## Setup
 This script requires hostapd-mana to be in the path.